Dear R eaders:

 Hitchcock, what especially whetted his

-curiosity on that day was the rock that
+curiosity on that day was the rock that made

-apt name of “puddingstone,” for it
+name of “puddingstone,” for it consisted of

-consisted of a dense substrate much like
+a dense substrate much like pudding, but

-pudding, but pudding containing many
+pudding containing many lumps.
+The lumps

-ranging from a few inches to a foot long
+inches to a foot long and displaying a

-and displaying a variety of colors
+variety of colors suggesting different

-Those pebbles were set in a matrix of
+mineral compositions.
+Those pebbles were set

-fine-grained rock much as stones are set
+in a matrix of fine-grained rock much as

-in mortar in a wall or foundation.
+stones are set in mortar in a wall or

-Furthermore, the pebbles were flattened
+foundation.
+Furthermore, the pebbles were

-placed on top of the rock, compressing
+been placed on top of the rock, compressing

 them as well as the surrounding “pudding.”